MattBixley/Histology/README.md

 find the tool nconvert
 nconvert -out tiff -multi -dpi 100 -c 4 -keepdocsize -keepfiledate mysource.tif

-try back here at the SCNN
+~~try back here at the SCNN
 https://github.com/CancerDataScience/SCNN

-specifically
+the SCNN container is not useful, scripts are binary and not readable or not available

 Downloading the data
 GDC does not currently enable direct querying of the TCGA diagnostic images for a specific project.
 To generate a list of the files to download, you have to first generate a manifest of all whole-slide images in TCGA (both frozen and diagnostic), filter the frozen section images in this list, and then match the identifiers against the sample identifiers (TCGA-##-####) for the project(s) of interest.